nxadm/tail/README.md

 This project is an active, drop-in replacement for the [abandoned](https://en.wikipedia.org/wiki/HPE_Helion) Go tail library at [hpcloud](https://github.com/hpcloud/tail).
-This fork adds support for go modules, updates the dependencies, adds features and fixes bugs.
+Besides adressing open issues/PRs of the original project, nxadm/tail continues the development by keeping up to date with the Go toolchain (e.g. go modules) and dependencies, completing the documentation, adding features and fixing bugs.

 Go 1.9 is the oldest compiler release supported.

 # Go package for tail-ing files